rickyhai11/black_hole_v1/doc/source/installation.rst

     [database]
     connection = mysql+pymysql://$kb_db_user:$kb_db_pwd@127.0.0.1/$kb_db?charset=utf8

-For example, if the database is "kingbird", and the db user "kingbird" with password "password", then the configuration is as following:
+For example, if the database is "playnetmano_rm", and the db user "playnetmano_rm" with password "password", then the configuration is as following:

 .. code-block:: bash

     [database]
-    connection = mysql+pymysql://kingbird:password@127.0.0.1/kingbird?charset=utf8
+    connection = mysql+pymysql://playnetmano_rm:password@127.0.0.1/playnetmano_rm?charset=utf8

-The [keystone_authtoken] section is used by keystonemiddleware for token validation during the API request to the kingbird-api, please refer to http://docs.openstack.org/developer/keystonemiddleware/middlewarearchitecture.html on how to configure the keystone_authtoken section for the keystonemiddleware in detail, and change the following configuration accordingly based on your
+The [keystone_authtoken] section is used by keystonemiddleware for token validation during the API request to the playnetmano_rm-api, please refer to http://docs.openstack.org/developer/keystonemiddleware/middlewarearchitecture.html on how to configure the keystone_authtoken section for the keystonemiddleware in detail, and change the following configuration accordingly based on your